- Espresso

 Fig Mood starts to introduce more fruit into the espresso.
 Its hallmark is its fig-like sweetness, but the coffee brings in juicy cherry liveliness and it's rounded out with candied pecan - bringing balance, sweetness and stone fruits.
 It's designed for those that want to delve further into the fruity espresso territory but still enjoying grounding notes of chocolate, candied pecans and cola.

-The coffee in Fig Mood espresso right now comes from an awesome producer from Santa Barbara, Honduras.
-You can read more about her below.
+The coffee in Fig Mood Espresso right now comes from a great and always-humble producer from a tucked away small region in Colombia: Tarqui.
+The producer is Ever Trujillo and you can read more about him below.

 Adding product to your cart